joey-qytyku/OS-90-i386/docs/Scheduler.md

 Programs that have not done any IO since the last time slice are rewarded with one milisecond.
 This means that a program that does no IO for increasingly long time slices (impressive) will run very long.

 Becuse iofrq is determined per slice, a program goes in "cool down" once it is done with IO or has slowed down.

 As time slices get longer, it is harder for a process to get even more time because the iofrq will begin to stagnate as a result of the division.
-IO should not be increasing exponentially.
+IO should not be increasing exponentially to match.

 ## Exploiting the Algorithm

 Programmers should not need to know how schedulers for specific operating systems work.
-The goal is that the algo adapts to the programs and improves performance for certain ones.
+The goal is that the algorithm adapts to the programs and improves performance for certain ones.

 Programs that do some IO and some processing are the lowest performing.
 There is essentially and inverse bell curve for performance.
-If a program does no IO or a lot of it constantly, it will find it harder to get even more time, so the system is mostly safe from exploits.
+If a program does no IO or a lot of it constantly, it will find it harder to get even more time, so the system is mostly safe from exploits that slow down the system.
 No process gets too much time.

 ## Interraction with Virtual Memory

+IOFRQ changes the likelihood that pages from a process may be swapped.
+VMEM works at a per-process basis.